The Liberty SiriusXM Group (LSXMA) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for The Liberty SiriusXM Group (LSXMA) is $59.11, which is $23.94 above the current market price.
-The public float for LSXMA is 94.26M, and currently, short sellers hold a 3.27% ratio of that float.
-The average trading volume of LSXMA on February 16, 2023 was 664.74K shares.
+The average price point forecasted by analysts for The Liberty SiriusXM Group (LSXMA) is $59.11, which is $24.81 above the current market price.
+The public float for LSXMA is 94.26M, and currently, short sellers hold a 3.27% ratio of that floaft.
+The average trading volume of LSXMA on February 19, 2023 was 673.53K shares.

 Analysts’ Opinion of LSXMA